tkrop/go-testing/MAKEFILE.md

 * For a single package use `make test-(unit|all) <package> ...`.
 * For a single test file `make test[-(unit|all) <package>/<file>_test.go ...`.
 * For a single test case `make test[-(unit|all) <package>/<test-name> ...`.

+The default test target can be customized by defining the `TARGETS_TEST` variable in `Makefile.vars`.
+Usually this is not necessary.

 ### Linter targets